coding-poetry/reddit_bots/GETTING_STARTED.md

   - Your bot should be saved in a directory/folder by itself
   - Use the same names for the files as you find them here
   - Python files should be given `.py` as the file extension
+  - Your bot will likely need a `.ini` file which contains your authorization credentials (Step 4)

 ### 4 - Authorize the bot
   - Sign in to [reddit](http://www.reddit.com) with the account you will use the bot with